Must Do’s Immediately After Closing on Your New Home

 Your new home most likely came equipped with smoke detectors, but you need to make sure they work.
 Sometimes you may just need to replace the batteries while other times you’ll need to replace the entire smoke detector.

-In addition to making sure they work you’ll also want to make a note to change the batteries every year.
+In addition to making sure the smoke detectors work, you’ll also want to make a note to change the batteries every year.
 This is something that most homeowners forget to do, so mark your calendar and set a reminder to do so.

 Escape Route